 Open the Desktop CNC Milling Machine's box.
 Remove the Accessory Kit, power supply, and cables from the top tray.
 Remove the top tray and top layer of packing foam from the box.
 Then remove the outer box by lifting it straight up.
-Remove the eight cardboard carriage locks from the shafts inside the milling machine.
+Remove the eight foam carriage locks that are held in place with zip ties around the shafts inside the milling machine.
 With a friend’s help, lift the Desktop CNC Milling Machine out of the box and onto your desktop.

 Remove the collet and the two wrenches from the Accessory Kit.

 Note: The 1/4” probing pin that comes with your Desktop CNC Milling Machine is not shown in the picture above.

 We've also included a belt-tensioning tool.
 With regular use, the drive belt in your Bantam Tools Desktop CNC Milling Machine will stretch slightly, which can impact the performance of your machine.
 To ensure optimal performance, the Bantam Tools Desktop Milling Machine Software keeps track of your machining time and will periodically alert you for when it's time to re-tension the belt.
 To learn more about this process see our Re-Tensioning Drive Belt support guide.

 Step 2: Install the collet.

 Remove the collet nut from the bottom of the spindle shaft by using the smaller wrench on the flat part of the spindle shaft to secure it in place while loosening the nut with the larger wrench.